 That means takeaways are the first option for eating.
 Those are more affordable, and the food is delicious.
-The selection is different every day with freshly made fish, chicken, pork, veal and vegetables which come with rice&salad, chips or even fried noodles.
+Every day, the selection is different: freshly made fish, chicken, pork, veal, and vegetables, supplemented by rice&salad, chips, or even fried noodles.
 Always check the opening times, especially on holidays.
 Usually, those are closed on Sundays.

 Gloria Bakery & Takeaway

 Opposite the jetty, Gloria Bakery is your alternative when everything is closed.
-You can choose from fish&chips, pizzas, sandwiches and here you will find the most delicious icecream on the island: coconut & yoghurt.
+You can choose from fish&chips, pizzas, sandwiches, and here you will find the most delicious icecream on the island: coconut & yogurt.
 Gloria Bakery has a generous terrace where you can sit and enjoy the meals.